city budget

 City Council Work Session -

-Committee discussion of the 2026 General Fund budget described it as not yet balanced, with about $60,000 still needing to be cut and additional revenue still needed.
+Committee discussion of the 2026 General Fund budget said it was not yet balanced, with about $60,000 still needing to be cut and additional revenue still needed.

 Personnel and Finance Committee -